-FISA-Acquired Information Subject to Sequestration .
-Now that the 2016 U.S. Presidential election is over, the FBI believes that Russia will shift its focus from the short-term goal of influencing the election to engaging in long-term perception management activities that are directed by the Russian Government.
-FISA-Acquired Information Subject to Sequestration (U) A. (SXXX) Page's Meeting with Russian Officials in July 2016.
-(U) XXXXIII Although Page publicly, and in interviews with the FBI, has denied meeting with Sechin and Divyekin during his July 2016 trip to Moscow, FISA-Acquired Information Subject to Sequestration ·
+FISA-Acquired Information Subject to Sequestration Now that the 2016 U.S. Presidential election is over, the FBI believes that Russia will shift its focus from the short-term goal of influencing the election to engaging in long-term perception management activities that are directed by the Russian Government.
+FISA-Acquired Information Subject to Sequestration (U) A. (SMNR) Page Meeting with Russian Officials in July 2016.
+(U) XSXXXX Although Page publicly, and in interviews with the FBI, has denied meeting with Sechin and Divyekin during his July 2016 trip to Moscow, FISA-Acquired Information Subject to Sequestration evidence of his involvement with Russian efforts to undermine and influence the outcome of the 2016 U.S. Presidential election.
+During the above-referenced March 2017 interviews, Page informed the FBI that, in or about mid-October 2016, his cell phone had been accidentally destroyed and that as a result he lost all of